Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

 The delay wasn’t unusual for the Glastonbury festival - despite having experienced sound crews, there was no revolving stage, so there were often delays in the changeovers between bands.

-Immediately before Cash came on, the crowd were treated to a talk by the Bishop of Bath and Wells, who received a lukewarm reception at first, but managed to win the mainly liberal crowd over with his castigation of the policies of the British Conservative Party and in particular, Margaret Thatcher, who had only recently lost power, plus he gave praise to Johnny Cash for his faith and compassionate approach to life.
+Immediately before Cash came on, the crowd were treated to a talk by the Bishop of Bath and Wells, who received a lukewarm reception at first, but managed to win the mainly liberal crowd over with his castigation of the policies of the British Conservative Party and in particular, Margaret Thatcher, who had only recently lost power.
+The bishop also gave praise to Johnny Cash for his religious faith and compassionate approach to life.

 Johnny Cash and the band finished their set with “Orange Blossom Special” and then encored with “A Boy Named Sue”.